-There is no landlord-tenant law in Texas forcing landlords to ask for security deposits from tenants.
-Many landlords still require it before they exchange keys with a tenant and will include provisions in the lease agreement.
+There is no landlord-tenant law in Texas forcing landlords to ask for a security deposit from tenants.
+Most landlords still require it before they exchange keys with a tenant and will include provisions in the written lease agreement.

-Since it’s a requirement in most lease agreements, many states have security deposit laws to help avoid issues regarding its use and return.
-There are specific requirements for security deposits under Texas law.
+Since it’s a requirement in most lease agreements, many states have security deposit federal laws to help avoid issues regarding its use and return.
+There are specific requirements for security deposits under Texas landlord-tenant laws.

 According to Texas security deposit laws: